 Psychotherapy is a form of therapy that is specifically designed to help with mental illnesses like Generalized Anxiety Disorder (GAD), depression and panic.
 During psychotherapy, a licensed mental health professional will talk through some of the signs of an impending panic attack and help name triggers and develop coping mechanisms.

 While this treatment may take more time, it has a high rate of success and will help you deal with the root issues underlying your anxiety.

 Psychotherapy can help because, as mentioned above, it addresses the root of the issue rather than just treating the symptoms.
 And, it can be paired with the following treatment option…

 Moving into more “at-home” treatments, regular aerobic exercises, like swimming and walking, can significantly reduce the severity of panic attacks and make them far more manageable.

 Aerobic exercise strengthens the heart and the lungs, which directly relates to an individual’s ability to control their breathing.
 Most of the fear and helplessness associated with panic attacks comes from the breathlessness and lack of oxygen that flows to the brain.
 By boosting your ability to control your breathing, you’re removing one of the variables that can make panic attacks so frightening to experience.

 4. Relaxation Techniques

-It may seem cliche, but practicing muscle relaxation techniques can help prepare you for the sudden onset of a panic attack.
+Practicing muscle relaxation techniques can help prepare you for the sudden onset of a panic attack.